policykit/policykit/README.md

 WantedBy=multi-user.target
 ```

 You can see both point to an environment file.
-In /etc/conf.d add the following file.
+Add the following file.
 You can change the arguments to suit your needs.
+Make sure to update the path to Celery bin according to your virtual environment.

-Filename: celery
+File: `/etc/conf.d/celery`
 ```
 # Name of nodes to start
 # we have one node: